 While the cohabitation agreement does address many important matters concerning finances and property during the relationship and upon its possible dissolution, there are other issues not specifically covered by a cohabitation agreement alone.

 For example, there will be questions of finances, health care, property rights, and after-death issues which will fall outside the scope of the cohabitation agreement.
 Any married couple concerned about their futures and those of their family would address these issues by the preparation of legal forms such as quitclaim deeds, last will and testament, power of attorney, and a living will or living trust.
 It would be in the best interests of life partners to also consider the same issues in addition to the matters covered in a cohabitation agreement.
 Life partners do not always have the same protections under the law as those enjoyed by a typical married couple.
 This makes it especially important for life partners to be even more diligent in preparing in advance for all eventualities.

-The Daniels Law Firm recommends that all same-sex life partners in Florida, should have the following five (5) legal documents, in addition to a cohabitation agreement, at a very minimum:
+DANIELS & HANNAN recommends that all life partners in Florida, should have the following five (5) legal documents, in addition to a cohabitation agreement, at a very minimum:

 - Living Will and Designation of Health Care Surrogate